 - Those affected by depression are at higher risk

-This type of mental health condition, when combined with addiction can be fatal.
-We at The Villa Treatment Center are here to help you or your family member overcome this constant fear of living and the abuse of drugs and alcohol.
+Types of mental health conditions such as PTSD, when combined with addiction can be fatal.
+We at The Villa Treatment Center are here to help you or your family member overcome this constant fear of living with Post Traumatic Stress Disorder and the abuse of drugs and alcohol.